solectrus/shelly-collector/README.md

 Collects electricity consumption data from Shelly energy meters and transfers it to InfluxDB 2

-Tested with Shelly devices generation 2:
+Tested with these Shelly devices:

 - Shelly Pro 3EM
+- Shelly 3EM
 - Shelly Plus Plug S

-**Untested** with Shelly devices generation 1, like this:

 - Shelly EM

-- Shelly 3EM
+Untested, but should work with these devices:

 - Shelly Plug S

 ## Requirements